xpqz/dyalog-docs/programming-reference-guide/docs/defined-functions-and-operators/traditional-functions-and-operators/control-structures/disposable.md

 Note that exit includes normal exit as the code drops through `:EndDisposable`, or if an error occurs and is trapped, or if branch (`→`) is used to exit the block, or anything else.

-See also:
-.NET Interface Guide:

-.Disposing of .NET Objects.
+See also:  .Disposing of .NET Objects.

 #### Example (Normal Exit)
 ```apl